milos970/swan-protocol/README.md

 <h1>VAII</h1>
 <h2>Description</h2>
 <p>
- <p>Web application appropriately simulating a real entity in the form of an island.
-The operation of the island is ensured by registered workers who,
+ <p>As a fan of the tv show The Lost and with the thrive to dig into the web development, I decided to build a web application partialy simulating functioning of the island.
+It is ensured by registered workers who,
-  after logging in, enter a numerical combination in the given time interval.
+  after logging in, enter specific numerical combination in the given time interval.
 If the timer exceeds the specified limit, the page will start to lag.
-After the last minute starts to pass, it is possible for other workers to log in and resume the deduction.
-Otherwise, the website will be unable to being accessed.</p>
+After the last minute starts to pass, it is possible for other workers to log in and resume the countdown.
+Otherwise, the website will become non-functional.</p>
   <ul>
-    <li>Dynamic change </li>
+    <li>Dynamic change of the theme based on the daytime</li>
     <li>Custom client side validation script</li>
     <li>Server side validation</li>
-    <li>Simple forum for communication between workers</li>
+    <li>Simple forum for communication among workers</li>
     <li>Ajax implementation</li>
     <li>CRUD implementation</li>
     <li>Implementation of worker API</li>